-If you experience a dry mouth as a side effect of this medicine you may find that medicines that are designed to dissolve and be absorbed from under the tongue, e.g. sublingual glyceryl trinitrate (GTN) tablets, become less effective.
-This is because the tablets do not dissolve properly in a dry mouth.
-To resolve this, drink a mouthful of water before taking sublingual tablets.
+If you experience a dry mouth as a side effect of this medicine you may find that medicines that are designed to dissolve and be absorbed from the tongue, e.g. Maxalt melts for migraine, do not dissolve properly in a dry mouth.
+To resolve this, drink a mouthful of water before taking oral melt tablets.

 If taken with other 'anticholinergic' drugs there is a possible increase in the risk of side effects, especially dry mouth.